Wellington College International Tianjin

+On 1 February 2009 it was registered under the name "Reith Legislation British International School", but the name was changed to the current one on 13 October 2009.
 The school opened in 2011.
-Initially it planned to offer, the initial expected student account was 500, and the school planned to have up to 1,200 students.
+The initial expected student account was 500 and the school planned to eventually have up to 1,200 students.
 The school was scheduled to open with A levels and offer IB diplomas after receiving permission from the International Baccalaureate Organisation.
 A school must already be open before receiving permission to offer IB.